-Also, the file specification may refer to repository files, using the source: file syntax (source: file@rev works also).
+Also, the file specification may refer to repository files, using the source: file@rev works also).

 Files can also be accessed with a direct URLs; /file for a project-relative, //file for a server-relative, or http://server/file for absolute location of the file.